Chatting with your customers

 Each user can decide whether they want to accept chats. by default, all users are offline for chat.
 To start taking chats, the user first need to Go Online from the user dropdown on the top right navigation bar:

-When you're online, the user dropdown will be green:
+When you're online, the user dropdown will have a green status indicator as opposed to the grey when offline:

-When a customer initiates a chat, any users that are available for chat receive notification via a chat bar that appears on all pages of the desktop ticketing interface.
+When a customer initiates a chat, any users that are available for chat receive notification via a ringing sound and a red dot that will appear on Chat icon on the app navigation bar on the left.

-To go to a specific chat, click on the minimized chat in the chat bar.
-Then, from the bottom of the chat interface, click Join Chat.
+To join a specific chat you can click on the chat from the left sidebar list.
+The chat messages will be loaded on the right side.
+Then, from the bottom of the chat interface, click Join Chat button.

-As long a user has any ongoing chats or there are new incoming chats, a chat bar remains on the top of the desktop ticketing interface.
+Any ongoing chats or new incoming chats are listed in the order from newest to oldest on the left sidebar of the chat tab.
 This makes it easy to quickly accept new chats or switch between chats.

-The colored dots indicate the state of the chat:
+The colored circles around the Unread Message Count indicate the state of the chat:

-- Orange: A chat you are participating in with unread messages from the customer.
+Yellow: A chat you are participating in has new unread messages from the customer.

 The conversation window displays messages between yourself and the customer.
 In addition, it also provides useful contextual information like what page the customer is viewing or if the customer has minimised the chat window.

-From the top of the chat interface, you can add labels while the conversation is going on.
-These will be automatically added to the ticket that is created once the chat ends.
+From the top of the chat interface, you can edit the subject while the conversation is going on.
+This will be automatically added to the ticket that is created once the chat ends.

 While chatting, you see the same sidebar that you know and love from the ticketing interface.
 This allows you to see the customer profile, previous communication history and any custom data configured to be retrieved from your internal systems.

-From the action bar, click the assignee button and select another user.
-The other user will see an incoming chat which they can join.
-Once the other user joins the chat, you can leave the chat (i.e. effectively transferring it) or both users can continue chatting with the customer together.
+Assign: Use this to transfer a chat or invite another user to a chat to collaborate.
+When you assign the chat to another user, they will see an incoming chat which they can join.
+Once the other user joins the chat, you can leave the chat (i.e. effectively transferring it) or both users can continue helping the customer together.

 Once the chat ends, it's transcript is emailed to the customer and saved as a ticket.
 The ticket has the following attributes: